-CONSULTATION AND PARTNERSHIP WORKING
+PARTNERSHIP WORKING

-- 10. Children's Services Planning takes place within the wider context of community planning in East Renfrewshire.
-As such the production of this plan has over the last twelve months involved a process of extensive collaborative working between children's services partners and related services as well as the important wider engagement that has taken place with children, young people, families/carers, and communities. - 11.
-The Improving Outcomes for Children and Young People Partnership is the principal multi agency group that has responsibility for joint strategic planning and development of services for children, young people, and families in East Renfrewshire.
+- 12. The Improving Outcomes for Children and Young People Partnership is the principal multi agency group that has responsibility for joint strategic planning and development of services for children, young people, and families in East Renfrewshire.
 The Partnership oversees the work of the four multi agency thematic planning sub groups in relation to the plan itself and its annual reports.
-These are Additional Support Needs Group, Early Years Group, Corporate Parenting Group, and Young People's Group. - 12.
+These are Additional Support Needs Group, Early Years Group, Corporate Parenting Group, and Young People's Group. - 13.
 All children's services and most of the related services are represented on the strategic high level partnership along with the four thematic sub groups.
-This includes East Renfrewshire Council, the Health and Social Care Partnership, NHS Greater Glasgow & Clyde, Police Scotland, and a range of other agencies including East Renfrewshire Culture and Leisure Trust, the Scottish Children's Reporter Administration, Skills Development Scotland, Voluntary Action East Renfrewshire, and partners in local and national voluntary organisations.
+This includes East Renfrewshire Council, the Health and Care Partnership, NHS Greater Glasgow & Clyde, Police Scotland, and a range of other agencies including East Renfrewshire Culture and Leisure Trust, the Scottish Children's Reporter Administration, Skills Development Scotland, Voluntary Action East Renfrewshire, and partners in local and national voluntary organisations.